kubephil/wordpress-hetzner/README.md

 Follow these steps to set up your environment with Terraform:

 1. **Clone the Repository:**
-   - Use `git clone [repository-url]` to clone the repository to your local machine.
+   - Use `git clone git@github.com:kubephil/wordpress-hetzner.git` to clone the repository to your local machine.
    - Navigate to the Terraform directory within the cloned repository.

 2. **Configure Terraform Variables:**